Implementation of quantum measurements using classical resources and only a single ancillary qubit

-\textit{Haar Random POVMs---} We want to qualitatively understand the dependence of $\q$ with the total number of outcomes $\bo$, the number of POVM outcomes used in the simulation $\so$, and the dimension $d$.
-To make the problem feasible, we turn to study Haar-random POVMs on $\C^d$.
-Quantum measurements comprising this ensemble can be realized by a construction motivated by Naimark extension theorem: (i) attach to $\C^d$ an ancillary system $\C^a$ so that the composite system is $\bo$-dimensional: $\C^d \ot \C^a \approx \C^\bo$, (ii) apply on a composite system random unitary $U$ chosen from Haar measure $\mu_\bo$ in $\U(\C^\bo)$, and (iii) measure the composite system in the computational basis.
-Effects of this measurement $\M^U$ are given by $M^U_i = \tr_{\C^a}\left( \unity \ot \kb{0}{0} \ U^\dag \kb{i}{i} U\right)$, where $\ketbra{0}{0}$ is a fixed state on $\C^a$.
-Haar-random POVMs were introduced first in \cite{HSP} in the context of hidden subgroup problem and are a special case of a more general family of random POVMs studied recently in \cite{HJMN20}.
-Measurements $\M^U$ are extremal for almost all $U\in\U(\bo)$.
-Furthermore, all extremal rank-one POVMs in $\C^d$ are of the form $\M^U$ for some $U\in\U(\bo)$, and $\bo\in\lbrace d,d+1,\ldots,d^2\rbrace$.
-Hence, Haar-random POVMs form an ensemble consisting of extremal non-projective measurements, making it a natural test-bed for studying the performance of our simulation algorithm.
+\textit{Haar Random POVMs---} We want to qualitatively understand how $\q$ depends on the total number of outcomes $\bo$, the number of POVM outcomes used in the simulation $\so$, and the dimension $d$.
+To make the problem feasible we turn to study Haar-random POVMs on $\Complex^d$.
+Quantum measurements comprising this ensemble can be realized by a construction motivated by Naimark's extension theorem: (i) attach to $\Complex^d$ an ancillary system $\Complex^a$ so that the composite system is $\bo$-dimensional: $\Complex^d \ot \Complex^a \approx \Complex^\bo$, (ii) apply on this composite system a random unitary $U$ chosen from the Haar measure $\mu_\bo$ in $\Unitary(\Complex^\bo)$, and (iii) measure the composite system in the computational basis.
+Effects of this measurement $\M^U$ are given by $M^U_i = \tr_{\Complex^a}\left( \unity \ot \kb{0}{0} \ U^\dag \kb{i}{i} U\right)$, where $\ketbra{0}{0}$ is a fixed state on $\Complex^a$.
+Haar-random POVMs were introduced first in \cite{HSP} in the context of the hidden subgroup problem and are a special case of a more general family of random POVMs studied recently in \cite{HJMN20}.
+Measurements $\M^U$ are extremal for almost all $U\in\Unitary(\bo)$.
+Furthermore, all extremal rank-one POVMs in $\Complex^d$ are of the form $\M^U$ for some $U\in\Unitary(\bo)$, and $\bo\in\lbrace d,d+1,\ldots,d^2\rbrace$.
+Hence, Haar-random POVMs form an ensemble consisting of extremal non-projective measurements, making them a natural test-bed for studying the performance of our simulation algorithm.

-For any subset $X\subset [\bo]$ we have $\| \sum_{i\in X} M^U_i \| = \| U_{X} \|^2$, where $U_X$ is a $d\times |X|$ matrix obtained by choosing first $d$ rows of $U$, and then taking from the resulting matrix columns with indices in $X$.
-Using this observation and Eq. \eqref{eq:qsucc0} we get that for a fixed choice of the partition of $[\bo]$, $\q(\M^U)$ becomes an explicit function of $U$.
-The statistical behavior of $\q(\M^U)$ can be analyzed in the regime $d\rightarrow \infty$ using tools from random matrix theory and concentration of measure phenomenon \cite{Aubrun2017} as shown by the following result.